Day Twenty Two – Terezín, Czech Republic

 The strength this woman has to have lived through everything she has is nearly incomprehensible.
 Not only did she spend her formative years in this camp, she lived through the communist regime the Czech Republic fell under right after the war, and has stayed standing through it all.

-It would take thousands of words to do her story any kind of justice and explain every horror she has persevered through, but Doris has been through so many horrors no one should ever have to, and has a sunny disposition and want to impart knowledge and on everyone she encounters despite everything is humbling, admirable and heartrending.
+It would take thousands of words to do her story any kind of justice and explain every horror she has persevered through, but Doris has been through horrors no one should ever have to, and has a sunny disposition and want to impart knowledge and on everyone she encounters despite everything, which is truly humbling, admirable and heartrending.

 History is studied so we as a human race can learn from the past, but history is also written by the winners: objective and often glossed over with a saccharine coating.
-Having the opportunity to listen to a first person account of such a dark history, raw and unfiltered is truly incomparable, and one of the most important understandings to grasp.
+Having the opportunity to listen to a first person account of such a dark history, raw and unfiltered is truly incomparable, and one of the most important experiences with a valuable lesson.